JamesVictor-O/YieldMaker/README.md

 ## The Solution: Yieldmaker

-**Yieldmaker** is an LLM-powered DeFi agent that simplifies the entire yield investment process into a seamless, beginner-friendly experience.
+**Yieldmaker** is an LLM-powered DeFi agent that simplifies the entire yield investment process into a seamless, beginner friendly experience.
 Our mission is to democratize DeFi, enabling anyone from a village fish seller to a seasoned trader to safely earn yields with minimal effort.

 ### Key Features
 1. **Conversational AI Interface**